 Read the book and email me when you pick your party date!
-Join these 12 others from May!
+Join these 21 others from December!

 How to Meet Your Neighbors and Foster a Sense of Community

-Last updated: March 27, 2024
+Last updated: September 25, 2024

 Moving to a new area can be an exciting time.
 You usually spend the first few weeks finding your favorite grocery store, meeting your neighbors, and establishing a sense of community.